Above: Claude Lanzmann's The Karski Report.

 Or See What I Mean?

 Moderating the double feature of Wundkanal and its making-of documentary, Robert Kramer’s Our Nazi, Kent Jones pitched a hypothetical framework: let’s say that the Harlan is a violent film, the Kramer about violence.
-To Harlan’s suppressive art, a flattened, cohesive surface only suggesting the roots of violence buried beyond Filbert’s walls, screens, and occluded memories, Kramer cobbles backstage glimpses of Harlan’s film plucked almost incoherently from their context.
-Basically, Kramer, operating on the surface, shows whatever he wants to show.
-Mostly of Harlan, and his belle époque etiquette in offering flowers to Filbert, his subsequent grandiloquence at exposing Filbert’s lies, his subsequent rallying of the crew at Filbert’s self-pity: a self-pity Harlan helps conjure for his French crew by mistranslating Filbert’s German.
-“Le bonheur, c’est une bêtise,” says Harlan later, and sets out to make Filbert as happy as possible in the comforts of his class and tradition, only to prove him a beast for being so.
+To Harlan’s suppressive art, a flattened, cohesive surface only suggesting the roots of violence buried beyond Filbert’s walls, screens, and occluded memories, Kramer cobbles backstage glimpses of Harlan’s film plucked almost incoherently from their context: Harlan’s belle époque etiquette in offering flowers to Filbert, his subsequent grandiloquence at exposing Filbert’s lies, his subsequent rallying of the crew at Filbert’s self-pity.
+It is a self-pity Harlan helps conjure for his French crew by mistranslating Filbert’s German.
+“Le bonheur, c’est une bêtise,” says Harlan later, and he sets out to make Filbert as happy as possible in the comforts of his class and tradition, only to prove him a beast for being so.
 Kramer responds, finally, with a moment as joyous as Renoir: as Filbert sings the Deutschlandlied, a few French technicians watching from a trailer respond with, is it, La Marseillaise?
+The documentary of a documentary, it turns out, is restaging Casablanca.